turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 * What happens when you start P1 then P2?
 * What happens when you start P2 without starting P1?
-* How would this setup be different if the message queue was on a third machine instead of on P1?

 ### A Better Application